 (c) Should expedited delivery be agreed an extra cost may be charged to cover any overtime or any other additional costs involved.
 If for any reason the customer/client would like to source design requirements elsewhere or obtain a projects source files, The Company will happily provide PDF, ASP, HTML,SWF, TIFF, JPEG and PHP files only.
-No raw PSD layered files, QuarkXpress, Illustrator AI, or Flash FLA will be provided.
+No raw PSD layered files, QuarkXpress, Illustrator AI, Indesign or Flash FLA will be provided.
 These files contain the generation of artwork and not the finished files.
 A charge for these files depending on complexity will need be negotiated with The Company & Client.

 (a) The risk in the work and all electronic files and goods delivered in connection with it shall pass to the customer when payment becomes due.

 (b) Concept work, electronic files and goods supplied by the Company remain the Company’s property until the customer has paid for them in full.

 (c) If the customer becomes insolvent (as set out in clause 14) and the concept work, electronic files and goods have not been paid for in full the Blayney Partnership may take these back and, if necessary, enter the customer’s premises to do so, or to inspect the items.